jontsai/immaculater/README.md

    problems with 3.7 or later and need to install 3.6 using the recipe at https://stackoverflow.com/questions/51125013/how-can-i-install-a-previous-version-of-python-3-in-macos-using-homebrew
  - `pip3 install virtualenv`
- - Create a virtualenv with `virtualenv -p python3 venv`
+ - Create a virtualenv with `make venv`
  - `source venv/bin/activate`
+ - Notice how your command prompt mentions `(venv)` now to let you know that the virtualenv is activated.
+You can `deactivate` at any time or exit the shell to deactivate.
  - Install postgresql.
 On OS X, `brew install postgresql` after installing [Homebrew](https://brew.sh/).
 On Linux, `apt-get install postgresql postgresql-contrib`
  - On Linux, `apt-get Install python-dev python3-dev`